Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Klein-Gordon equation

+In addition, it is worth emphasizing that the angular solution given by Eq.~(\ref{eq:analytical_solution_angular_KNBH}) is regular in the whole range $0 \leq \theta \leq \pi$, for any value of the parameter $\nu$, which means that the separation constant is such that $\lambda \in \mathbb{C}$ when $\nu \in \mathbb{C}$.

-In fact, these results generalize the ones obtained in our paper \cite{AnnPhys.350.14}, since the sign of the parameter $\gamma$ can now be chosen according to some boundary conditions; the positive sign corresponds to the solution obtained in \cite{AnnPhys.350.14}.
+In fact, these results generalize the ones obtained in our paper \cite{AnnPhys.350.14}, since one can now choose the constants $C_{1}$ and $C_{2}$ according some specific boundary conditions.
 The same procedure can be done for the radial part, as follows.